Zenroot® (Low-Dose Bioavailable Ashwagandha Root Extract — OmniActive)

 4/5 Evidence Score

 Zenroot® is OmniActive's root-only ashwagandha (Withania somnifera) extract — standardized to 1.5% withanolides using USP methodology, with enhanced bioavailability enabling efficacy at an unusually low 125 mg/day dose.
 Root-only positioning matters: regulatory pressure on ashwagandha in Europe has focused on the leaf/aerial parts (higher withaferin A content), making root-only extracts the preferred form for long-term safety.
-Two 2025 peer-reviewed trials in Advances in Therapy support the 125 mg dose: (1) Bioavailability crossover (n=20) showing Zenroot 125 mg produced 2.1× higher absorption than a 600 mg 5%-withanolide reference and 1.3× higher than a 500 mg 10% reference; (2) 12-week RCT (n=90 adults with mild-to-moderate stress) showing significant decreases in Perceived Stress Scale in less than 30 days, improvements in sleep quality by day 28, and gains in mood and occasional anxiety symptoms vs placebo.
+Two peer-reviewed trials support the 125 mg dose: a bioavailability crossover showing Zenroot 125 mg produced 2.1× higher absorption than a 600 mg 5%-withanolide reference and 1.3× higher than a 500 mg 10% reference; and a 12-week RCT in adults with mild-to-moderate stress showing reduced Perceived Stress Scale scores, improved sleep quality, and gains in mood and occasional anxiety vs placebo.
 Honest framing: low-dose efficacy backed by recent solid trials; the ashwagandha category has substantial class evidence and Zenroot offers a competitive bioavailability-enhanced low-dose option suitable for gummies and functional beverages.

 Benefits

-12-week randomized double-blind placebo-controlled trial in 90 adults aged 18-55 with mild-to-moderate stress.
-125 mg/day Zenroot produced significant decrease in Perceived Stress Scale scores in less than 30 days vs placebo.
-Effect was supported by objective Mindfield eSense Skin Response measurement alongside the subjective scale.
-Published in Advances in Therapy 2025.
+12-week randomized double-blind placebo-controlled trial in adults with mild-to-moderate stress.
+125 mg/day Zenroot produced a significant decrease in Perceived Stress Scale scores in less than 30 days vs placebo, supported by objective skin-response measurement alongside the subjective scale.

 Sleep quality improvement (12-week trial)